Meerkat: Ecology and behaviour

-Meerkats are highly vigilant, and frequently survey their surroundings by turning their heads side to side; some individuals always stand sentry and look out for danger.
-Vocal communication is used frequently in different contexts; for instance repetitive, high-pitched barks are used to warn others of predators nearby.
+Meerkats are highly vigilant and frequently survey their surroundings by turning their heads side to side; some individuals always stand sentry and look out for danger.
+Vocal communication is used frequently in different contexts; for instance, repetitive, high-pitched barks are used to warn others of predators nearby.
 They will generally retreat to their burrows for safety, where they will remain until the danger is gone.
 They stick their heads out of burrows to check the area outside, still barking.
 Mobs of meerkats fiercely attack snakes that may come near them.
-Raptors such as bateleurs, martial eagles, tawny eagles, and pale chanting goshawks are major aerial predators; on the ground, meerkats may be threatened by bat-eared foxes, black-backed jackals, and Cape foxes.
+Cape cobras and raptors such as bateleurs, martial eagles, tawny eagles, lanner falcons, and pale chanting goshawks are predators of juveniles and pups.
+Meerkats may also be preyed upon by lions, spotted hyenas, honey badgers, bat-eared foxes, black-backed jackals, and Cape foxes.

 Social behaviour

 Encounters between members of different packs are highly aggressive, leading to severe injuries and often deaths; 19% of meerkats die by conspecific violence, which is the highest recorded percentage among mammals.
 Females, often the heaviest ones, try to achieve dominance over the rest in many ways such as fierce competition or taking over from the leader of the pack.
 A study showed that females who grew faster were more likely to assert dominance, though males did not show such a trend.
 Males seeking dominance over groups tend to scent mark extensively and are not submissive; they often drive out older males in a group and take over the pack themselves.
 Subordinate individuals face difficulties in breeding successfully; for instance, dominant females often kill the litters of subordinate ones.
 As such, subordinate individuals might disperse to other packs to find mates during the breeding season.
 Some subordinate meerkats will even kill the pups of dominant members in order to improve their own offspring's position.
 It can take days for emigrants to secure entry into other packs, and they often face aversion from the members.
 Males typically succeed in joining existing groups; they often inspect other packs and their burrow systems in search of breeding opportunities.
 Many often team up in 'coalitions' for as long as two months and travel nearly 5 km a day on twisted paths.
 Dispersal appears to be less common in females, possibly because continuing to stay within a pack can eventually win them dominance over other members.
 Dispersed females travel longer than coalitions, and tend to start groups of their own or join other similar females; they aim for groups of emigrant males or those without a breeding female.
-Subordinate females, unlike subordinate males, might be ousted from their packs, especially in the latter part of the dominant female's pregnancy, though they may be allowed to return after the birth of the pups.
+Subordinate females, unlike subordinate males, might be ousted from their packs, especially in the latter part of the dominant female's pregnancy.
+However, they may be allowed to return after the birth of the pups.